Carolina Sandhills: Vegetation

 The Carolina Sandhills region is characterized by xeric sand community vegetation dominated by pine trees, which caused it to formerly be known as Carolina and Georgia's Piney Woods.

 Much of the Carolina Sandhills is known for an ecosystem of longleaf pine (Pinus palustris) and wiregrass (Aristida stricta).
 This ecosystem is maintained by frequent low-intensity fires that facilitate the reproduction of the trees, wiregrass, and associated plants.
 This ecosystem once formed one of the more extensive ecosystems in North America, and longleaf pine was once the dominant tree that covered ~60% of the Atlantic Coastal Plain and Gulf of Mexico Coastal Plain.
 Today, however, only about 1% of this region supports longleaf pine.

+Research in North Carolina's longleaf pine savannas found that the understory plant diversity differs across sites and isn't only determined by wiregrass dominance.
+The study in North Carolina Sandhills also found that preserving xerophytic hardwoods results in increasing competition with young longleaf pines that reduces their survival and growth when the fire is absent.
+Sandhills Game Land research found that adding nitrogen increased the plant biomass while different plant species showed different reactions to nutrients.
+Restoration sites in North Carolina such as Fort Bragg found that adding seeds helped establish understory plants with a lot of those species, continuing throughout the 8-year study.

 Wildlife

 More than 30 plant and animal species associated with the longleaf pine ecosystem are listed as threatened or endangered, and many of these species require interactions with the longleaf pine and with frequent low-intensity fires.
-The most famous endangered species of the Carolina Sandhills is probably the red-cockaded woodpecker (Picoides borealis), which prefers to excavate nesting and roosting cavities in living trees of longleaf pine that are 80–120 years old.
+The most famous endangered species of the Carolina Sandhills is probably the red-cockaded woodpecker (Leuconotopicus borealis), which prefers to excavate nesting and roosting cavities in living trees of longleaf pine that are 80–120 years old.

-Another rare species that can be found is the Pine Barrens tree frog, which are tolerant of low pH levels and often lay eggs in shallow, acidic ponds.
+Another rare species that can be found is the Pine Barrens tree frog, which are tolerant of low pH levels and often lays eggs in shallow, acidic ponds.
 The species can only be found in the Carolina Sandhills, Southern Alabama/Florida panhandle and the closely related ecosystem New Jersey Pine Barrens.
 Dryophytes andersonii is also the state amphibian of North Carolina.